 The queue won’t be changed, but we make one exception: We prefer not to design websites for departments with interim chairs.
 If your department is in the middle of a chair search during its designated production time, we’ll ask the department in line after you whether they’d like to take your turn.
 We will repeat this process until after your new permanent chair’s start date.

 We have a saying around eTech: “There’s never a ‘good’ time to design a website.”
 The truth of that statement is reinforced with every website we build: Fall semester is hectic, even chaotic, but the campus is gorgeous and the classrooms full, making for great photos.
 Spring semester?
 Too early, the trees won’t have leaves yet; too late, everybody’ll be caught up in the end-of-the-year crunch.
 Summer would be great, except that there are barely any students on campus and half the faculty are out of town.

 All of this is to say that there are pros and cons to building a website at any time, so no, it’s never a “good” time.
-But keep in mind that the process lasts just 10 weeks, and after the materials deadline — if the content has been gathered prepared appropriately — relatively little work is required of the department’s faculty and staff.
+But keep in mind that the process lasts just a couple of months, and after the materials deadline — if the content has been gathered prepared appropriately — relatively little work is required of the department’s faculty and staff.
 Throughout the process, the designated contact person will receive regular email about photos and text content.
 You’ll be asked to review and give feedback on site components five or six times (usually).
 Those requests will have deadlines, usually by the end of the week for a component sent out on Monday, but what we’re usually asking for is simply approval to proceed with a design concept.
 We have found that for most departments, these tasks are doable, sometimes enjoyable, as they see their new website take shape.